Moonshot: Optimizing Chain-Based Rotating Leader BFT via Optimistic Proposals: Implementation and Evaluation

-We established two metrics for throughput: Firstly, the number of blocks committed by at least $2f+1$ nodes in the network during a run, hereafter referred to as \textit{throughput}; and secondly, the average number of bytes of committed payload data transferred per second, hereafter referred to as \textit{transfer rate}.
-For latency, we measured the average time between the creation of a block and its commit by the $2f+1th$ node.
+\paragraph{Setting.} We chose to perform our evaluation in a setting typical of modern low-latency public blockchains such as Aptos~\cite{aptos} to demonstrate the efficacy of our protocols when network latency is the dominating performance factor.
+Accordingly, we constructed moderately-sized (up to 200 nodes) wide-area networks of nodes with high bandwidth capabilities and moderate computational capabilities.
+Specifically, we distributed the nodes evenly across the us-east-1 (N. Virginia), us-west-1 (N. California), eu-north-1 (Stockholm), ap-northeast-1 (Tokyo) and ap-southeast-2 (Sydney) AWS regions, with each node being allocated its own m5.large EC2 instance and connected to every other node via a separate point-to-point link.
+Each instance ran Ubuntu 20.04 and had a network bandwidth of up to 10Gbps\footnote{https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-network-bandwidth.html}, 8GB of memory and Intel Xeon Platinum 8000 series processors with 2 virtual cores. \Cref{tab:observed_latency} reports the typical (90th percentile) latencies observed between these regions around the time of our experiments.

-Our networks were constructed from m5.large AWS EC2 instances running Ubuntu 20.04.
-Each instance had a network bandwidth of up to 10Gbps\footnote{https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-network-bandwidth.html}, 8GB of memory and Intel Xeon Platinum 8000 series processors with 2 virtual cores.
-The instances were evenly distributed across the us-east-1 (N. Virginia), us-west-1 (N. California), eu-north-1 (Stockholm), ap-northeast-1 (Tokyo) and ap-southeast-2 (Sydney) regions.
-Our implementations used ED25519 signatures and constructed certificate proofs from an array of these signatures.
+\paragraph{Variables and Metrics.} We first evaluated the trade-off between \mcl, \mvbp and steady-state communication complexity in this setting by running all protocols with $f'=0$, where $f'$ denotes the number of actual failures in the system (i.e. $f' \le f = \floor{\frac{n-1}{3}}$), under varying network and payload sizes.
+Subsequently, we evaluated the impact of \vl, reorg resilience, pipelining and optimistic responsiveness by running all protocols in a fixed network with $f' = f$ and varying leader schedules.
+We measured these trade-offs by comparing the throughput and latency of each protocol and established two metrics for throughput: Firstly, the number of blocks committed by at least $2f+1$ nodes during a run, hereafter referred to as \textit{throughput}; and secondly, the average number of bytes of payload data from (subsequently) committed blocks transferred per second (i.e., throughput $\times$ payload size $\div$ runtime), hereafter referred to as \textit{transfer rate}.
+For latency, we measured the average time between the creation of a block and its commit by the $(2f+1)\text{-th}$ node.
+The plotted results are the averages of the related metrics across three five minute runs for each related configuration of the system.

 We refer to \simple, \pipelined, \commit and Jolteon as \SimpleShort, \PipelinedShort, \CommitShort and J in the accompanying figures and tables.